feedmari/AndroExpense/README.md

 # AndroExpense
 Project Mobile Develoment Course, University of Bologna.
-This application allow to manage a future expense, made by a group of people.
+This application allow to manage future expenses, made by a group of people.

 ## Authors